2009 Hermosillo daycare center fire: Negligence

-Memorials and legacy
+Response

 Pope Benedict XVI sent a telegram to Archbishop of Hermosillo José Ulises Macías Salcedo offering his condolences, "Together with spiritual closeness, concern, and wishes for a speedy and total recovery of those injured in the lamentable incident....With these sentiments, the Supreme Pontiff, in these moments of sadness, imparts from the heart the comfort of an apostolic blessing, as a sign of comfort and hope in the Risen Lord."

 Mexican President Calderón stated, “I want to express in the name of the federal government, of all Mexicans and of me personally, our condolences to the mothers and fathers for this tragic accident.”

+Memorials

 Neighbors conducted a candlelight vigil the morning of June 7 at the University of Sonora in Hermosillo.
 Stories of the victims appeared in news stories.
 Camila, a three-year-old girl perished in the fire from asphyxiation.
 María, Julio, Fátima, Carlos, Sofía and Dafne were among the 41 pre-schoolers who were mourned at several funeral ceremonies that took place on the Saturday following the blaze.
 The parents of two-year-old María Magdalena Millán, among those buried Saturday, attached a Dora the Explorer balloon to the cross marking her grave, while her mother cried out, "I love you and I don't want to leave you here!"
 Germán León battled his injuries, but died Saturday morning, just days after his fourth birthday.
 The family of 2-year-old Daniel Alberto Goyzueta Cabanillas, who died of smoke inhalation, held a funeral late Saturday afternoon for the boy.
 The family of 2-year-old Camila Fuentes Cervera also held her funeral Saturday.

+Depictions in media

 In 2015, digital activist group ContingeneMX released a video partnered with many celebrities such as Rafael Amaya, that reenacted parent and witness testimony about the tragedy.
 The video ends with a call for people to join a march on June 5, 2015 in Mexico City and Hermosillo and was released in conjunction with a petition that wants more people to know about the case and to have the Inter-American Commission on Human Rights to accept the case.
 The hashtag #GuarderiaABC [ABC Daycare] was also viral on Twitter at the time.

+In 2016, a documentary directed by Charlie Minn; "49 Angels" was released.
+The documentary follows the story of the fire and the corruption in Mexico.
+Minn has made prior documentaries about corruption in Mexico, with one focusing on former Juarez Police Chief Julián Leyzaola.